Mohsenmhbi/NitroWeb/README.md

 Routing

-✅ ۵) Attribute Routing + ControllerBase
+✅ 5) Attribute Routing + ControllerBase

-کنترلرها با [Route("/prefix")]
+Controllers are marked with [Route("/prefix")]

-اکشن‌ها با [HttpGet("/path")] و [HttpPost("/path")]
+Actions are marked with [HttpGet("/path")] and [HttpPost("/path")]

-پشتیبانی از route parameter مثل: /echo/{name}
+Supports route parameters like: /echo/{name}

-✅ ۶) Auth Middleware (نمونه)
+✅ 6) Auth Middleware (Sample)

-مسیرهایی که با یک prefix شروع می‌شوند (مثلاً /secure) نیاز به Authorization دارند.
+Paths that start with a prefix (e.g. /secure) require Authorization.

-نمونه‌ی ساده Bearer Token:
+Simple Bearer Token example:

 Authorization: Bearer dev-token-123

-✅ ۷) Logging Middleware
+✅ 7) Logging Middleware

-هر درخواست و زمان پاسخ را در کنسول چاپ می‌کند.
+Prints each request and the response duration to the console.

-معماری کلی (Flow)
+High-Level Architecture (Flow)

-۱) TcpHttpServer اتصال را می‌گیرد
+TcpHttpServer accepts the connection

-۲) HttpParser هدرها و بدنه را parse می‌کند
+HttpParser parses headers and body

-۳) یک HttpContext ساخته می‌شود
+An HttpContext is created

-۴) درخواست وارد Pipeline می‌شود
+The request enters the Pipeline

-۵) RoutingMiddleware مسیر را match می‌کند و Controller را اجرا می‌کند
+RoutingMiddleware matches the route and invokes the Controller

-۶) Controller یک IActionResult برمی‌گرداند و Response نوشته می‌شود
+The Controller returns an IActionResult, and the Response is written back

-ساختار پروژه (پیشنهادی)
+Project Structure (Suggested)
 Program.cs

-تنظیم pipeline، router و start کردن سرور
+Configures the pipeline, router, and starts the server.

-MiniTcpWeb.cs
+MiniTcpWeb.cs (framework core)

-هسته فریم‌ورک:
+Contains:

 TcpHttpServer